Are You Having Fun Yet?

 Chlo & Co Dance presented several vignettes and a new work, Grim Girls, Appearing Tonight As.
 Facing transition and challenged by the pace and expectations of the city, Courtney and Chloë continually found conversations reflecting on what fun is and how, why, and when it occurs.
-The vignettes and new work respond to their awareness that there may not be a single answer.
+The vignettes and new work responded to their awareness that there may not be a single answer.

 Guest artists responded to the concepts and prompts generated by Courtney and Chloë’s conversations, and the way that the notion of “fun” presents both challenge and joy: when it is fleeting, depletes, is physical, youthful, infinite, independent, stereotypical, or genuine…